 A consolidated film diary for tracking my viewing, which I hope could also serve as recommendation.
-There are a lot of films – feature length and shorts – missing from this list, thanks to my negligence in jotting them down.
-I hope to add them to the list whenever I come across them again.
-The films have been rated – as an obligation – based partly on proficiency and historical importance and partly on taste and initial impressions, partly on an absolute scale and partly on a relative one.
+There are quite a few films — feature length and shorts — missing from this list, either because I had seen them years ago and don’t have a good memory of them or simply because of my negligence in jotting these titles down.
+I hope to add them to the list whenever I get to see them again.
+The films have been rated — more as an obligation — based partly on merit and historical importance, partly on taste and initial impressions; partly on an absolute scale and partly on a relative one.
 In other words, totally arbitrarily.
+A low rating for some films, especially challenging ones, stands for an acknowledgement of my inability to engage with them fruitfully.

 January 16, 2012 at 11:56 am